dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step4.md

 which you need to "install" in your pet-clinic repository.

-* Go to DevOps Dojo Bot web site: https://github.com/github-apps/devops-dojo-bot
+* Go to the Online DevOps Dojo coach web site: https://github.com/apps/online-devops-dojo-coach

 ![](../../assets/online-devops-dojo/welcome/probot.jpg)

-* Click "Install"
+* Click "Install".
-* Under "Where do you want to install DevOps Dojo Bot?", select your user profile
+* If your account belongs to organization(s), you will see a first page "Where do you want to install Online DevOps Dojo Coach?", select your user profile.
-* Under "Only select repositories", select `your-shortname/pet-clinic`
+* In "Install on your personal account [...]" click "Only select repositories" and select `your-shortname/pet-clinic`.
-* Scroll down and click "Install"
+* Scroll down and click "Install".

 You will get a confirmation at the top of the browser:
-"**Okay, DevOps Dojo Bot was installed on the @your-shortname account**".
+"**Okay, Online DevOps Dojo coach was installed on the @your-shortname account**".